ovity/octotree/README.md

 * Customizable hotkey
 * Support private repositories (require [personal access token](#github-api-rate-limit))

-## Install on Chrome
+## Install on Chrome and Firefox
-* Download and install [Octotree](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc) from the Chrome store
+* Download and install Octotree from [Chrome Web Store](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc) or [Mozilla Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/octotree/)
 * Navigate to any GitHub project (or just refresh this page as an example)
 * The code tree should show on the left-hand side of the screen

 ## Install on Firefox, Safari and Opera
-You can just install the prebuilt extensions located in the [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
-For security reason, be sure to install from this location only.
+You can install the prebuilt extensions located in the [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
+For security reason, only download Octotree from this location.

-* Firefox: drag `octotree.xpi` to the browser and follow the instructions
 * Safari: drag `octotree.safariextz` to the browser and follow the instructions
 * Opera: drag `octotree.nex` to the browser and follow the instructions